Skip to content

 3. This will open another tab in your browser that will allow you to view the Review screen on Case Center.

-If you want to open two documents side by side on the Review screen:
+To open two documents side by side on the Review screen:

 • To control which documents appear on your screen:

-1. Click on the Active Pane Icon (i.e., a bigger rectangle next to a smaller rectangle, shown above as a red box) in the top of your index header.
+1. Click on the Active Pane Icon (i.e., a bigger rectangle next to a smaller rectangle, shown above as a red box) in the top of the index header.
 This should change the icon so that the larger rectangle is on the right.

 2. Select another document from the index, this will now display in the right-hand reading pane.